 361.4 modify as shown

-In an HE TB sounding sequence, each STA Info field in the HE NDP Announcement frame that solicits SU or MU feedback indicates the subcarrier grouping, Ng, codebook size and the number of columns, Nc, to be used by the HE beamformee addressed by the STA Info field for the generation of HE compressed beamforming/CQI report carrying the SU or MU feedback.
+In an HE TB sounding sequence, each STA Info field in the HE NDP Announcement frame that solicits SU or MU feedback indicates the subcarrier grouping, Ng, codebook size and the number of columns, Nc, to be used by the HE beamformee addressed by the STA Info field for the generation of the SU or MU feedback.

-In an HE non-TB sounding sequence where the STA Info field in the HE NDP Announcement frame solicits SU feedback, the subcarrier grouping, Ng, codebook size and the number of columns, Nc, used for the generation of the HE compressed beamforming/CQI report carrying the SU feedback are determined by the HE beamformee.
+In an HE non-TB sounding sequence where the STA Info field in the HE NDP Announcement frame solicits SU feedback, the subcarrier grouping, Ng, codebook size and the number of columns, Nc, used for the generation of the SU feedback are determined by the HE beamformee.

+In an HE TB sounding sequence, each STA Info field in the HE NDP Announcement frame that solicits CQI feedback indicates the Nc to be used by the HE beamformee addressed by the STA Info field for the generation of the CQI feedback.

+In an HE non-TB sounding sequence where the STA Info field in the HE NDP Announcement frame solicits CQI feedback, the Nc used for the generation of the CQI feedback is determined by the HE beamformee.

 363.45 modify as shown

-An HE beamformer soliciting SU feedback in an HE non-TB sounding sequence shall set the Feedback Type And Ng, Codebook Size and Nc subfields in the HE NDP Announcement frame to 0.
+An HE beamformer soliciting SU or CQI feedback in an HE non-TB sounding sequence shall set the Feedback Type And Ng, Codebook Size and Nc subfields in the HE NDP Announcement frame to 0.

 An HE beamformee that receives an HE NDP Announcement frame soliciting SU feedback as part of an HE non-TB sounding sequence shall generate an HE compressed beamforming/CQI report for SU feedback with Nc in the range 1 to 8, Ng = 4 or Ng = 16, and codebook size (ϕ, ψ) = {4, 2} or (ϕ, ψ) = {6, 4}.
 The HE beamformee shall transmit the HE compressed beamforming/CQI report a SIFS after the HE sounding NDP.

 363.55 modify as shown

+An HE beamformee that receives an HE NDP Announcement frame soliciting CQI feedback as part of an HE non-TB sounding sequence shall generate an HE compressed beamforming/CQI report for CQI feedback with Nc determined by the HE beamformee.

-An HE beamformee that receives an HE NDP Announcement frame soliciting CQI feedback shall generate an HE compressed beamforming/CQI report for CQI feedback with Nc indicated by the Nc subfield in the STA Info field.363.60 modify as shown
+An HE beamformee that receives an HE NDP Announcement frame soliciting CQI feedback as part of an HE TB sounding sequence shall generate an HE compressed beamforming/CQI report for CQI feedback with Nc determined by the HE beamformer.

+363.60 modify as shown

-An HE beamformee that receives an HE NDP Announcement frame from an HE beamformer with which it is associated and that contains the HE beamformee's MAC address in the RA field and also receives an HE sounding NDP a SIFS after the HE NDP Announcement frame
+An HE beamformee that receives an HE NDP Announcement frame from an HE beamformer with which it is associated and that contains the HE beamformee's MAC address in the RA field (indicating non-TB sounding) and also receives an HE sounding NDP a SIFS after the HE NDP Announcement frame

 364.3 modify as shown

-An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field addressed to it soliciting SU or MU feedback shall generate an HE compressed beamforming/ CQI report using the feedback type, Ng and codebook size indicated in the STA Info field.
+An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field addressed to it soliciting SU or MU feedback shall generate an HE compressed beamforming/ CQI report using the feedback type, Ng and codebook size and Nc indicated in the STA Info field.

 CID 20656